5 Proven Practices for Stronger Superintendent Evaluations

 For some boards and districts, the superintendent evaluation can be a tedious, sometimes confusing annual process.
 It may even be viewed as inefficient and adding little value.
 But for those who get it right, evaluations can keep everyone aligned on the district’s strategic goals, increase trust and communication, and ultimately improve the education experience.

-“It’s about your vision, your goals, and your district making a difference in teaching and learning,” said Harry Higenthal, leadership development director at the Iowa Association of School Boards (IASB), and co-leader of IASB’s Lighthouse Projects and Study.
-Higenthal and two members of the Carroll Community Schools’ governance team—Board President Jen Munson and Superintendent Rob Cordes—recently joined us for a webinar on how boards and superintendents can conduct superintendent evaluations that add value to the entire school system.
+“It’s about your vision, your goals, and your district making a difference in teaching and learning,” said Harry Heiligenthal, leadership development director at the Iowa Association of School Boards (IASB), and co-leader of IASB’s Lighthouse Projects and Study.
+Heiligenthal and two members of the Carroll Community Schools’ governance team—Board President Jen Munson and Superintendent Rob Cordes—recently joined us for a webinar on how boards and superintendents can conduct superintendent evaluations that add value to the entire school system.

 Top Tips for Better Superintendent Evaluations